Rose–Hulman Institute of Technology: Founding (1874–1917)

-Relocation
+Relocation and war years (1917–1951)

 In 1917, the school, having grown to more than 300 students, moved from 13th and Locust Street to a new site consisting of 123 acre of farmland east of town, donated by the Hulman family of Terre Haute.
-The old location was used continually by the Vigo County School District from 1922 to 2013; as of 2020 the Terre Haute Boys & Girls Club occupies the site.
+The old location was used continuously by the Vigo County School District from 1922 to 2013; as of 2020 the Terre Haute Boys & Girls Club occupies the site.
 The cornerstone of the new campus was laid in 1922.
-The new campus consisted of an academic building (now known as Moench Hall) and the institute's first dorm, Deming Hall, both of which are still in use today.
+The new campus consisted of an academic building (now known as Moench Hall) and the institute's first dormitory, Deming Hall, both of which are still in use today.

 Early life at Rose consisted of social fraternities, athletics, and the occasional "high jinks".
-A popular "high jinks" involved the sophomore class inviting the freshmen class to a baseball game but were told to "leave their pipes with the nurse".
+A popular "high jinks" involved the sophomore class inviting the freshman class to a baseball game but were told to "leave their pipes with the nurse".
 The freshmen would produce the pipes at a specific time and a brawl would ensue.

-War years

-During World War I, Rose Poly trained students in technical subjects like vehicle maintenance and created an ROTC Engineer unit which later became the Wabash Battalion Army ROTC program.
+During World War I, Rose Polytechnic trained students in technical subjects such as vehicle maintenance, and created a Reserve Officers' Training Corps (ROTC) Engineer unit which later became the Wabash Battalion Army ROTC program.
 During World War II the ROTC unit was replaced with an Army Specialized Training Unit and students could enter and graduate after every quarter to support the war effort.
 This enrollment schedule continued through the post-war years until 1951.